JIT selection from independent streams: An alternative to the “big backlog” of work

 Engineering also needs their own list.
 There’s always things to refactor, libraries to replace, spikes for new technology to try, replacement of a continuous-integration system, test automation we neglected before but desperately need now, systems that were adequate last year, but now we’ve scaled out of, and so on.
 Their stuff is about operational excellence and a happy, fewer-bugs, higher-productivity environment, not about growth or the customer.
 Therefore, it’s easy for these things to never be prioritized, which in the long run creates resentment and grinds development velocity to a halt.
 But also, engineers—like everyone else—have more ideas than time, so they should be forced to stack-rank.

 So… which of these lists are correct?
-There is truth in all, but none are correct, like the 2,500-year-old Buddhist allegory about the The Blind Men and The Elephant:
+There is truth in all, but none contain the complete picture, like the 2,500-year-old Buddhist allegory about the The Blind Men and The Elephant: